Does Neem Oil Kill Stink Bugs?

 What is the primary insecticidal ingredient in neem oil?

 The primary bug-fighting ingredient in neem oil is azadirachtin.
 This compound disrupts the life cycle of insects at all stages – from larvae to adults, making it a powerful tool for pest control.
+The table below lists the key components of neem oil and describes their specific effects on insects, highlighting its multifunctional use in pest control.

 How Does Neem Oil Affect Stink Bugs?

 When it comes to stink bugs, neem oil doesn’t typically deliver an instant kill.
 These bugs possess a sturdy exoskeleton that guards them against the destructive components of the oil.
-However, stink bugs receive continuous damage over time, effectively controlling the population.
+However, stink bugs receive continuous damage over time, effectively controlling the population:

 Does neem oil kill stink bugs?